tokiwoousaka/ttask/README.md

-  swap        Swap contents of active project active      Show active projects information pbl         List all pbl stories sprint      List all sprint, Or show sprints detail when project id is abbreviated. story       Show target story information and all tasks run         Update contents status to `Running` finish      Update contents status to `Finish` wait        Update contents status to `Wait` nota        Update contents status to `Not Achieved` reject      Update contents status to `Rejected`
+  swap        Swap contents of active project active      Show active projects information pbl         List all pbl stories sprint      List all sprint, Or show sprints detail when project id is not abbreviated. story       Show target story information and all tasks run         Update contents status to `Running` finish      Update contents status to `Finish` wait        Update contents status to `Wait` nota        Update contents status to `Not Achieved` reject      Update contents status to `Rejected` log         Analysis sprint log
 ```

 用語